 The ruling class of Sokoto (Toroobe), like other Fulani groups, believe they are descendants of Abraham and believe in a supernatural God who created everything.
 They follow the strict moral code of the devout Muslim.
 The genuinely godly among them strive to attain sanctity and, in turn, supernatural powers.
-Those that are not so religious are usually superstitious and may engage in fortune-telling.
+Those that are not so religious engage in fortune-telling.
 They may also make charms and medicines for those who believe in their powers.

 The Sokoto Fulani are virtually all Muslim.
-Although missions agencies are currently working among them, very few Sokoto have converted to Christianity.
 Much prayer is needed to loosen the hold that Islam has on their lives.

 * Ask the Lord of the harvest to send forth laborers into Nigeria to minister to the Sokoto Fulani.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are currently focusing on the Sokoto Fulani.
+* Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Sokoto Fulani.

 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.